Emma Willard School: Traditions

 Every year the senior class conduct a play called Revels.
 The plot mimics a medieval Christmas celebration set in a manor house.
 The parts are kept secret until the play.
 The first Revels performance was in 1915.
 The seniors also control a triangular patch of grass in the center of campus called the Senior Triangle.
 Only seniors and alumnae are permitted to walk on the grass unless invited by a senior or alumna.
 Juniors "take over" this patch of grass after the seniors leave for senior retreat at the end of the year during Triangle Takeover.

 Juniors receive their class ring through their ring sister, who dresses them up throughout Ring Week and gives a half a quote to a member of the faculty for them to find before the week commences with Ring Dinner in which the ring is presented.

 Other traditions include hall tea where once a week students gather with their halls to bond; Eventide, the winter concert; sophomore tree decorating; Peanuts and Shells (a version of secret Santa); May Day, in which freshman participate in a maypole dance and a May Queen who is voted on by the student body is crowned; and Principal's Play Day, a secret day chosen by the head of school in which class is cancelled.

 Student demographics

-Girls currently hail from 24 states, and over 36 foreign countries.
+In the 2019-20 school year students came from 24 US states, and over 36 foreign countries.
 In fall 2010 enrollment increased by 3%; the total student population was 319 (203 boarding, 116 day).

 It has a diverse population: of the 339 students, 55 are students of color (according to guidelines established by the National Association of Independent Schools), 88 are international students, and 45 have an alumna or current sister relationship to the school.

 It maintains 13 Davis Scholarships, and 10 Capital District Scholarships.

 Of the 440 applicants for fall 2010, 149 (34%) were offered admission and 102 enrolled.

 As of 2019, 42% of students are on financial aid.